12 Chamomile Tea Health Benefits

 8. Drinking the tea may relieve menstrual cramps.

-There is research suggesting that chamomile may offer relief of primary dysmenorrhea.
+There is research suggesting that chamomile may offer relief from primary dysmenorrhea.
 This is the medical term defining menstrual cramps.

 In the study, 80 participants were divided into two groups, in which one drank two cups of chamomile tea daily.
 They specifically did see one week prior to menstruation and first five days of their menstruation cycle for a 3-month period.